-Skills and Indicators Consistently Occasionally Us es prompting and reinforcement of interactions effectively 3 2 1 1 Provides sincere, enthusiastic feedback to promote and maintain social interactions Waits until interactions are finished before reinforcing; does not interrupt interactions Models phrases children can use to initiate and encourage interactions Gives general reminders to "play with your friends" Facilitates interactions by supporting and suggesting play ideas Ensures that interactions are mostly child-directed not teacher-directed during free play Ca pitalizes on the presence of typically developing peers 3 2 1 1 Utilizes peers as models of desirable social behavior Encourages peer partners/buddies (i.e., hold hands during transitions, play partner, clean-up buddy, etc.) Demonstrates sensitivity to peer preferences and personalities Shows an understanding of developmental levels of interactions and play skills lizes effective environmental arrangements to encourage social eractions 3 2 1 1 Considers peer placement during classroom activities ٠ Effectively selects, arranges, and utilizes materials that promote interactions (high interest, novel, culturally meaningful) Effectively selects, arranges, and implements activities that promote interactions (high interest, novel, culturally meaningful) Develops interaction opportunities within classroom routines (i.e., table captain, clean-up partner, snack set-up, etc.)
+Skills and Indicators Consistently Occasionally (\ Us es prompting and reinforcement of interactions effectively 3 2 1 2 Provides sincere, enthusiastic feedback to promote and maintain social interactions ۵ Waits until interactions are finished before reinforcing; does not interrupt interactions Models phrases children can use to initiate and encourage interactions Gives general reminders to "play with your friends" Facilitates interactions by supporting and suggesting play ideas Ensures that interactions are mostly child-directed not teacher-directed during free play Ca pitalizes on the presence of typically developing peers 3 2 1 2 Utilizes peers as models of desirable social behavior ۰ Encourages peer partners/buddies (i.e., hold hands during transitions, play partner, clean-up buddy, etc.) Demonstrates sensitivity to peer preferences and personalities Shows an understanding of developmental levels of interactions and play skills lizes effective environmental arrangements to encourage social eractions 3 2 1 2 Considers peer placement during classroom activities Effectively selects, arranges, and utilizes materials that promote interactions (high interest, novel, culturally meaningful) Effectively selects, arranges, and implements activities that promote interactions (high interest, novel, culturally meaningful) Develops interaction opportunities within classroom routines (i.e., table captain, clean-up partner, snack set-up, etc.)

-teaching practice) NO IN PROGE SS YES working on is: (copy this right off the Needs Assessment) practice (time, day, part of routine) teaching practice with (specific children) you will do if you are implementing this teaching practice) Achieve My Goal RESOURCES NEEDED DUE DATE How will you know when you have met your goal?
+Goal (based on a selected teaching practice) The teaching practice I am working on is: (copy this right off the Needs Assessment) I will work on this teaching practice (time, day, part of routine) (Optional) I will work on this teaching practice with (specific children) I will: (describe exactly what you will do if you are implementing this teaching practice) Action Steps to Help Me Achieve My Goal ction Steps to Help Me Achieve My Goal RESOURCES NEEDED DUE DATE Prepare to Collect Data How will you know when you have met your goal?
 (Remember to focus on implementation of the teaching practice) What data will you collect about implementation of this teaching practice?
 (Will you record how often you used the practice?
 What you did?
-How the children responded?) t about implementation of this teaching practice?
-(Will you record how often you used the practice?
+How the children responded?)